-- The Ciaphas Cain series has Sergeant Lustig, who started off as the "the upper ranks don't care about us rank and file!" sort of soldier.
+- Sergeant Lustig started off as the "the upper ranks don't care about us rank and file!" sort of soldier.
 He was given a Field Promotion to Platoon Sergeant and later bumped up to Lieutenant at Cain's suggestion.
 His superior officer, Jenit Sulla, is an exaggerated example: She was promoted to Captain (having already moved from Quartermaster to Sergeant), by Cain's (accidental) suggestion (opening the way for Lustig's promotion).
 Cain expected her Leeroy Jenkins habits to eventually get her killed, but she ultimately reached the rank of Lady General.

 - John Foley served as a private soldier and tank driver in the Royal Tank Regiment between the wars.
 As with McDonald Fraser's "Lieutenant Dand McNeill", he wrote a slightly embellished account of his officer service in the same regiment in World War II.
 Mailed Fist covers his active service between D-Day and Berlin.

 - In the Rogue Warrior books, Richard Marcinko talks about his time as an enlisted sailor, earning a GED (in The Fifties dropouts were allowed in the military) then going UDT.
 He earned a college degree and then went to OCS (a cakewalk for the now SEAL Marcinko).